Pensions

 If your pay stops and you wish to continue paying these when you return to work, you should discuss this directly with your employer.

-If you're paying Additional Voluntary Contributions (AVCs), contact your AVC provider directly to cease contributions, though you should check with your AVC provider any implications of stopping your AVC contributions.
+If you're paying Additional Voluntary Contributions (AVCs), contact your employer to cease contributions.
+However, you should check with your AVC provider if there are any implications of stopping an AVC contract.
 For shared-cost AVCs, contact your employer.

 Reserve forces leave